google/clusterfuzzlite/docs/running_clusterfuzzlite.md

 Over time, redundant testcases will get introduced into your fuzzer's corpuses during [batch fuzzing].

-Corpus pruning minimizes the corpuses by removing corpus files (testcases) that do not increase the fuzzer's code coverage.
+Corpus pruning is a helper function that minimizes the corpuses by removing corpus files (testcases) that do not increase the fuzzer's code coverage.

-Running corpus pruning once a day will prevent buildup of these redundant testcases and keep fuzzing efficient.

-As discussed, pruning is a mode that helps [batch fuzzing].
-It should be considered required if you are using [batch fuzzing] but otherwise should not be used.
+If you are using [batch fuzzing], you should run corpus pruning once a day to prevent buildup of these redundant testcases and keep fuzzing efficient.
+Corpus pruning should be considered mandatory when you are using [batch fuzzing] but otherwise should not be used.

-### Code Coverage report generation ("coverage") {#coverage}
+### Code Coverage Report Generation ("coverage") {#coverage}

-ClusterFuzzLite also provides code coverage report generation.
+Code coverage report generation is a helper function that can be used when batch fuzzing is enabled.
-This will use the corpus developed during [batch fuzzing] to generate an HTML coverage report you can read to see which parts of your code are covered by fuzzing.
+This mode uses the corpus developed during batch fuzzing to generate an HTML coverage report that shows which parts of your code are covered by fuzzing.

 The data from coverage reports is also used by [code change fuzzing] to determine which fuzzers are affected by a code change.
+If code change fuzzing can determine which fuzzers are affected, it will run only those fuzzers.
+Otherwise, it will run all of them.
+Even if you are primarily interested in using only code coverage mode, we suggest also using batch fuzzing and code coverage report generation as well, since they add this functionality to your code coverage fuzzing.

-Coverage report generation uses the corpuses saved by [batch fuzzing] and therefore should only be used if batch fuzzing is enabled.
-It is not required if [batch fuzzing] is enabled, but is strongly recommended.
+Since code coverage report generation uses the corpuses saved by batch fuzzing, it should be used only if batch fuzzing is enabled.

-### Continuous builds
+### Continuous Builds

-Continuous builds are not actually a mode of running fuzzers but is another "task" for ClusterFuzzLite that you can set up.
-Instead of running the fuzzers after building them, in continuous builds, the builds are saved for later use by [code change fuzzing].
-As discussed earlier, [code change fuzzing] uses the saved builds to determine if crashes are novel.
+Continuous builds are not actually a mode of running fuzzers but is an additional "task" for ClusterFuzzLite that you can set up (see [subguides]).
+Instead of running the fuzzers after building them, in continuous builds, the builds are saved for later use by the [code change fuzzing] mode.

-Now that we've discussed the different ClusterFuzzLite tasks, let's look at some configuration options that can be passed to ClusterFuzzLite.
+The continuous builds task enables code change fuzzing to identify whether a crash was introduced by the code change or if it was pre-existing.
+If the cause of the crash was pre-existing, the crash is not reported by code change fuzzing.
+If code change fuzzing is run without the continuous builds task, all crashes will be reported.

 ## Configuration Options

-Below are configuration options that you can set when running ClusterFuzzLite.
+This section is an overview of the configuration options you can set when running ClusterFuzzLite.
-We will explain how to set these in each of the subguides.
+See the [subguides] for details on how to set each configuration within your specific CI system.

 - `language`: The language your target code is written in.
 Defaults to `c++`.
   This should be the same as the value you set in `project.yaml`.
 See [this explanation] for more details.

 - `fuzz-seconds`: Instructs ClusterFuzzLite on how long to spend fuzzing, in seconds.
-The default is 600 seconds.
-You should change to spend more time batch fuzzing or you can change if you'd like to spend more time code change fuzzing.
+The default is 600 seconds, which is an appropriate starting point for code change fuzzing.
+You should increase this number to spend more time batch fuzzing.

-- `sanitizer`: Determines sanitizer to build and run fuzz targets with.
+- `sanitizer`: Determines the sanitizer to build and run fuzz targets with.
 The choices are `'address'`, `'undefined'`, `'memory'` and `'coverage'` (for coverage report generation).
 The default is `'address'`.
+See [Sanitizers] for more information.

 - `mode`: The mode for ClusterFuzzLite to execute. `code-change` by default.
 See [ClusterFuzzLite modes] for more details on how to run different modes.

 - `dry-run`: Determines if ClusterFuzzLite reports bugs/crashes.
 The default value is `false`.
-When set to `true`, ClusterFuzzLite will never report a failure even if it finds a crash in your project.
-This requires the user to manually check the logs for detected bugs.
+When set to `true`, ClusterFuzzLite will never report a failure even if it finds a crash in your project, and users will have to manually check the logs for detected bugs.

-**Note:** How options are passed to ClusterFuzzLite will be determined by the CI system being used.
+**Note:** Your specific CI system will determine how options are passed to ClusterFuzzLite.
 Because some CI systems will pass them using environment variables, the names of the environment variables can be slightly different than names of the corresponding options.
 In particular, environment variables will be all uppercase and use underscores (`_`) instead of hyphens (`-`).
 For example: the environment variable for `fuzz-seconds` is `FUZZ_SECONDS`.

-At this point you are ready to run ClusterFuzzLite!
+At this point you are ready to run ClusterFuzzLite using your specific CI system!
-Follow the [subguide](#subguides) for your CI system to get started.
+Choose the [subguide](#subguides) for your CI system to get started.

 ## Supported Continous Integration systems {#subguides}